 - Mustering Helicopter Pilot

-- Mustering helicopter pilots help round up animals, such as sheep or horses, for farmers.
-They need to know about animal care and farming.
+- Mustering helicopter pilots round up animals such as sheep and horses.

 - Rescue Helicopter Pilot

-- Rescue helicopter pilots work with search and rescue services and fly people to hospital or between hospitals.
-They need to be very skilled as conditions are often dangerous, particularly in winter months.
+- Rescue helicopter pilots work with search and rescue services and fly people to hospital.